ArnavTandon/Big-Data-Analytics-Assignments/README.md

 - ### Assignment 3
 **Locality Sensitive Hashing using Spark**

 Implement LSH in Spark without using any inbuilt functions/methods.
-Detect duplicates using LSH Spark implementation n data from MongoDB.
+Detect duplicates using LSH Spark implementation and data from MongoDB.
 Report the precision and recall.

 - ### Assignment 4
 **Data Streaming, Creating V-Optimal Histograms**